kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 ### Hostname Generator

 MeshService has to be addressable with a hostname.
-In case of services in a Kubernetes cluster, we don't have to do anything because we can just rely on Kube DNS that resolves to a Kube VIP we placed for MeshService.
+In case of services in a Kubernetes cluster, we don't have to do anything for local services because we can just rely on Kube DNS that resolves to a Kube VIP we placed for MeshService.

 In case of services in a Universal cluster, currently we provide two ways:
 * `<kuma.io/service>.mesh` address that resolves to Kuma VIP